 Week 2: Range of Motion Exercise-- Have your pet lie on his/her good side.
-Apply a warm compress to incision area.
-Grip the foot with one hand and slowly and gently push the foot up into flexion of all joints; hold 5 seconds.
-Slowly pull the foot and push the leg down and back into extension of all joints; hold 5 seconds.
+Apply a warm compress to the elbow and wrist.
+Grip the foot with one hand and slowly and gently push the foot up into flexion of all joints; hold for 5 seconds.
+Slowly pull the foot and push the leg down and back into full extension of all joints; hold for 5 seconds.
+Focus on the wrist and elbow.
 Repeat this motion 15-20 times twice daily.
 This exercise should not be performed to the point of pain or resentment.
-Initially there will be stiffness, primarily when attempting to flex the limb.
 Continue 4 weeks.